Jay-Liao/codility/lessons.md

 # Lessons
-Here is all lessons on [codility](https://www.codility.com/) that I have completed.
+Here are all lessons on [codility](https://www.codility.com/) that I have done.

 TODO:
 - [x] Lesson 1 - Iterations